- Criminal Investigations

 The Tioga County Jail provides educational opportunities to all inmates ages 16-21 who have not yet received a High School diploma.
 The inmates may request to enroll in the Test Accessions Secondary Completion (formally known as GED) program or in certain cases, may choose to continue with their current High School curriculum.
 For those studying for their TASC diploma, when the teacher determines his/her readiness to take the actual exam, they may be scheduled, while incarcerated, to sit with an examiner and take the exam.
 If they pass, they will be issued a High School equivalency diploma by N.Y.S.
 Also provided for those enrolled in the program are life and job skills education as well as career and vocational information.
 All educational services are provided by the Owego Apalachin School District.

-In March of 2013 the Tioga County Jail went “Green” and installed a Lexis Nexis Law Library system that provides constitutionally required legal research materials on the Federal, State and Local Government levels.
+The Tioga County Jail has a Lexis Nexis Law Library system that provides constitutionally required legal research materials on the Federal, State and Local Government levels.
 This is an innovative touch screen kiosk that is user friendly and is available in each housing unit for inmates to use when researching their legal cases.
-This change has been an asset to the facility and has cut the costs of expensive books and the space needed for these printed materials.

 The Tioga County Jails Commissary system are touch screen kiosks which are located in each housing unit.
 Inmates are responsible for submitting their commissary orders.
 Commissary orders are delivered twice a week.
 There is a wide variety of items available for inmates to purchase and new items are added regularly.